vectordotdev/vector/website/content/en/docs/reference/configuration/unit-tests.md

 [tests.inputs.log_fields]
 message = "success"
+code = 202
+endpoint = "/transactions"
+method = "POST"
-env = "production"
+env = "staging"
 ```

-This unit test passes because the `env` field of the input event has a value of `production`, which
+This unit test passes because the `env` field of the input event has a value of `staging`, which
-fails the `.env == "staging"` filtering condition; because the condition fails, no event is output
+fails the `.env == "production"` filtering condition; because the condition fails, no event is
-by the filter in this case.
+output by the `log_filter` transform in this case.

 ### Event types